akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 Neural Network Architecture

-In this example we will be looking at a type of Neural Network called a 'Feedforward Neural Network'.
+In this example we will be looking at a type of neural network called a 'Feedforward neural network'.
-In Feedforward Neural Network the data flow is unidirectional: data comes in at the input, and goes out at the output.
+In Feedforward neural network the data flow is unidirectional: data comes in at the input, and goes out at the output.

-The most fundamental block of a Neural Network is the neuron.
-The neuron is a unit that takes input, does some mathematical transformation, and produces output.
+The most fundamental block of a neural network is the artificial neuron.
+The artificial neuron is a unit that takes input, does some mathematical transformation, and produces output.
+The mathematical transformation most commonly consists of multiplying some value by a weight value, and adding some bias.
 For example:

 equation

-The weights and the bias are the learnable parameters for the Neural Network.
-In other words, the Neural Network will have to find the optimal values for these itself during training.
-Most commonly at the start of the training, the weights are initialised as small random values between 0 and 1, and the bias is initialised at 0.

 These neurons are organised in layers.
-We will have 2 neurons in the input layer, 3 neurons in the hidden layer, and 1 neuron in the final layer to predict the class.Note that only in the hidden layer and the final layer a transformation is computed.
-The input layer contains the values of the input as they are.
+We will have 2 neurons in the input layer, a second layer with 3 neurons, a third layer with 3 neurons, and a final layer with 1 neuron.

-Every input neuron is connected to every neuron in the hidden layer.
-This means that with 2 input neurons and 3 neurons in the hidden layer we will have (2 x 3 ) 6 weights in between the two.
+From layer to layer, every neuron is connected using weights.
+For example, this means that with 2 neurons in the input layer and 3 neurons in the second layer we will have (2 x 3 ) 6 weights in between.
+The following is a graphical representation of our Neural Network right now:
-The hidden layer and the final layer will be connected with 3 (1 x 3) weights.
-THis is how our Neural Network looks like right now:

 Picture

-Note that the above picture can be helpfull to know how the architecture of a Neural Network looks, like but that whats actually happening is this:
+ The following is an
+equavalent mathematical representation of the entire neural network:

 equation

-As an example, take as input a leaf size of .. and shrub height of ...

-picture

-þ
-There is still one important ingredient missing from our Neural Network:
+There is still an important ingredient missing from our neural network:
-The activation function.
-Suppose all that happened at the layers was a multiplication with some numbers, and an addition of some other numbers.
-That means that at its best the Neural Network would be able to learn a linear function.
-In other words the output of the Neural Network would always be:
+Activation functions.
+Suppose all that happened with the data from input to output was multiplication with some weights, and addition of some bias.
+That means that at its best the neural network would be able to learn a linear function.
+In other words the output of the neural network would always be:

 equation